GatlenCulp/blog/content/philosophy/conspiracy.md

   - philosophy
 ---

 _Author Note: This article is a decent and concise food for thought, as a response to both extremes of the conspiracy-believing spectrum.
-I wrote this with little mental thought._
+I wrote this with little mental._

 ## 01 Conspiracies Happen